The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

-In this podcast episode, we explore the pros and cons of living in any of the big cities on the Front Range: Denver, Boulder and Colorado Springs.
+In this podcast episode, we explore the costs of moving as well as the costs of living in any of the best cities on the Front Range.

-It’s a question that affects both newcomers and natives: Where should I live in Colorado?
+It’s a question that affects both newcomers and natives: where should I live and much does it cost?

-In 2013, we moved to Aurora, which is a suburb of Denver, to be closer to family members who were going through some medical issues.
+In 2013, we moved to Aurora (a suburb of Denver) to be closer to family members who were going through some medical issues.
 That’s when we got our first taste of living in Colorado, and we fell in love.

 - To be close to mountains